MobilityData/awesome-transit/README.md

 - [APDS](https://www.allianceforparkingdatastandards.org/) - Alliance for Parking Data Standards: formed by the [International Parking Institute (IPI)](https://www.parking.org/), the [British Parking Association (BPA)](http://www.britishparking.co.uk/), and the [European Parking Association (EPA)](http://www.europeanparking.eu/).
 APDS is a not-for-profit organization with the mission to develop, promote, manage, and maintain a uniform global standard that will allow organizations to share parking data across platforms worldwide.
 - [DATEX](https://datex2.eu/) - EU data standard for road traffic and travel information.
 - [GBFS](https://gbfs.org/) - General Bikeshare Feed Specification: open data standard for real-time information about bikeshare, scootershare, mopedshare, and carshare.
-    - [gbfs R package](https://github.com/simonpcouch/gbfs) - Functions to interface with GBFS feeds in R, allowing users to save and accumulate tidy .rds datasets for specified cities/bikeshare programs.
 - [MDS](https://github.com/openmobilityfoundation/mobility-data-specification) - Mobility Data Specification: A format to implement realtime data sharing, measurement and regulation for municipalities and mobility as a service providers.
 It is meant to ensure that governments have the ability to enforce, evaluate and manage providers.
 Maintained by the [Open Mobility Foundation](https://www.openmobilityfoundation.org/).
 - [NeTex](http://netex-cen.eu/) - A general purpose XML format designed for the exchange of complex static transport data among distributed systems managed by the [CEN standards process](https://www.cencenelec.eu/european-standardization/european-standards/).
 - [TODS](https://ods.calitp.org/) - Transit Operational Data Standard: standard format for representing transit schedules used by drivers, dispatchers, and planners to carry out transit operations.